More than a game: Evaluating medical information and gamification for a pharmaceutical giant.

 After launching a new rare disease product, a top 10 global pharmaceutical company wanted to understand how healthcare providers (HCPs), such as doctors and pharmacists, use Medical Information (MI) about rare diseases – and investigate the impact of gamification on survey engagement and data consistency.

-The survey results allowed each of the key areas to be evaluated successfully.
-In terms of clinical impact, the data enabled our client to understand how HCPs interact with MI, why they use the medical information and how they respond to the information provided.
-Many respondents reported that they felt more knowledgeable in areas such as prescribing the drug, dosing and administration and using the product as indicated as a result of the additional knowledge.
+Survey analysis allowed each of the project objectives to be evaluated successfully.
+In terms of clinical impact, the data enabled our client to understand how HCPs interact with MI, how they use the information they receive, and how they prefer to ask (and have answered) their medical questions.
+Many respondents reported that they felt more about drug administration, dosing, and prescribing guidelines as a result of the additional knowledge.